 The nature of the business and the assets being held means liquidity risk has not been a major concern for SLOC UK.
-Nonetheless, SLOC UK monitors 3-month and 12-month liquidity ratios quarterly against risk appetite.
+Nonetheless, SLOC UK monitors three month and one year liquidity ratios quarterly against risk appetite.

 C.4.8 Expected profit included in future premiums